YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/Docker Volume & Storage/README.md

 ### `--mount` option:

 This is the newer way of mounting volumes in Docker.
-With this option, you can specify the same information as with the `-v` option, but you can also specify additional options such as the read-only flag or the volume driver.
+With this option, you can specify the same information as with the `-v` option, but you can also specify additional options such as the read-only flag or the volume driver. `--mount` is more explicit and verbose.
 For example, the following command mounts the host directory `/path/to/host/directory` to the container directory `/path/to/container/directory` and sets it to read-only:

 ```
 docker run --mount type=bind,source=/path/to/host/directory,target=/path/to/container/directory,readonly myimage